Running a freelance business is like baking cookies: Clients don't care what tools you use, only that they get a delicious cookie at the end.

 - Finally, I add any of the M&Ms that are left to the dough balls, in any extra spaces I can find, and put them in the oven.

-While I was sorting the M&Ms by color, my husband came in the kitchen and was bewildered.
+Once when I was baking cookies and sorting the M&Ms by color, my husband stared at the counter with a bewildered look on his face.
 He asked, “Why was I separating the M&Ms?
 Why didn’t I just mix the entire bag into the dough?”
 Then later, he came in to eat a finished cookie and was confused.
 He wondered, “Why did I go to the effort of separating the M&Ms to just mix them up again?”

 My answer was something along the lines of, “I’m baking and doing the work, so I’m doing it my way.
 You got the cookies you wanted, so why do you care how they were made?”